AliElneklawy/youtube-playlist-downloader/README.md

 # Youtube Playlist Downloader

 An application to download videos, playlists with resolution up to 4k, audio and captions from youtube.
 You can also use it to convert video files to audio files.
+The app runs on both linux and windows.

 # How to Use
 - Clone the repo